-In real estate, an easement is the right for another party to enter someone else’s property.
+In real estate, an easement is the right for another party to enter (or sometimes exit) someone else’s property.
 Real estate rights include the right to peaceful enjoyment but when an easement is in place, it can be an exception.

 There are different types of easements which are defined by how and who is using them.

 To understand how easements can impact property rights, let’s take a look at the five main types of easements.

 An appurtenant easement benefits a neighboring property owner.
 These easements are attached to a property, therefore they ‘run with the land’, meaning that if the benefiting property is sold, then new owner will also have a right to the easement.